Citation, DOI & article data

-Shenton line is an imaginary line drawn along the inferior border of the superior pubic ramus (superior border of the obturator foramen) and along the inferomedial border of the neck of femur.
-This line should be continuous and smooth.
+Shenton line is an imaginary curved line drawn along the inferior border of the superior pubic ramus (superior border of the obturator foramen) and along the inferomedial border of the neck of femur.
+This line should be continuous and smooth1.

 History and etymology

 The line was first described in 1902 by Edward Warren Hine Shenton (1872-1955), an English radiologist 2.

 - 1. Campbell S. Radiography of the Hip: Lines, Signs, and Patterns of Disease.
 Semin Roentgenol.
 2005;40(3):290-319. doi:10.1053/j.ro.2005.01.016 - Pubmed

 - 2. Jones D. Shenton's Line.
 J Bone Joint Surg Br.
 2010;92(9):1312-5. doi:10.1302/0301-620X.92B9.25094 - Pubmed

 - 3. Popat R, Lee S, George D, Amiras D, Sarraf K. Assessment of the Young Adult Hip Joint Using Plain Radiographs.
 Musculoskelet Surg.
 2020;104(3):245-55. doi:10.1007/s12306-020-00650-2 - Pubmed